-These wire-free and Wi-Fi free security cameras can be placed anywhere inside and outside a building without the limitations of wiring or an Internet connection.
-In fact, they can monitor an area using their PIR sensors to detect particular heat sensors from human bodies from a certain distance.
-You can receive instant alerts on your mobile phone and view the video live or playback video directly from the camera’s SD card or Cloud connection.
+Place them inside and outside a building without the limitations of wiring or an Internet connection.
+In fact, they can monitor an area using their PIR sensors.
+They will detect particular heat sensors from human bodies from a certain distance.
+Receive instant alerts on your mobile phone and view the video live.
+You can also playback video directly from the camera’s SD card or Cloud connection.

-Property owners and investors – vacant homes and buildings are also targets of thieves who steal copper wiring, lumber, plumbing, and appliances.
+Vacant homes and buildings are also targets of thieves who steal copper wiring, lumber, plumbing, and appliances.
 Vagrants can occupy a building for months before someone even notices them.
-Property owners can save themselves a lot of headaches by overlooking their property either from the inside or from trees or poles located in the back or front yard of the home or property.
+Property owners can save themselves a lot of headaches by overlooking their property.
+Either from trees or poles located in the back or front yard of the home or property.

 Video connection and the cost of cellular service

 I pretty much get away with using a 2nd tier cellular service called FreedomPop.
 I normally choose their quarterly service (3 months per payment) for about $12.
 Since incidents are usually infrequent, 2 gigabytes of data is more than enough.
 You can get up to 2 to 3 months of video capture.
 It’s also enough for cloud service, and the occasional check-in to look in on your property or land.
 In some cases, I’ve also used T-Mobile and Verizon SIM cards in certain areas.
 You can find great deals for data on SIM cards from just about every provider.
 Remember to also add an SD memory card of at least 64G to the camera.
 This will ensure the camera records events when you’re not available to respond to them live.